Gudiyarasu/Maven-Market-Analysis-Power-Bi-Report/README.md

 ## Instructions for Use

-Download the Maven Market Analysis file from the repository and open the maven_project.pbix file Open the file in Microsoft Power BI Desktop.
+Download the Maven Market Analysis file from the repository and open the maven_project.pbix file.
+Open the file in Microsoft Power BI Desktop.
 Navigate through the various dashboards using the tabs provided.
 Use filters to drill down into specific segments of the data.